lebovic/chipsV3/README.md

 3. **Post installation steps: running setupChips.py**
     If you are in the 'chips' directory, setupChips is found in a sub-directory, 'static/scripts'.
 To run it:
     1. load the chips conda environment:
-    `source activate chips`
+    `conda activate chips`
     2. `python setupChips.py`
 4. **Post installation steps: configuring homer**:
     NOTE: Chips uses the [homer](http://homer.ucsd.edu/homer/motif/index.html) software for motif analysis.
-It also has the capability of using the [MDSeqPos](https://bitbucket.org/cistrome/cistrome-applications-harvard/src/c477732c5c88/mdseqpos/) motif finder for a similar analysis.
+It also has the capability of using the [MDSeqPos](https://github.com/XinDong9511/mdseqpos) motif finder for a similar analysis.
 If you are interested in using MDSeqPos for motif analysis, please see **Appendix D**.
     - To activate/initialize homer:
     1. run the configure script:
     `configureHomer.pl -install`